 Franz Ferdinand – Take Me Out.
-Lyrics Meaning: A Tale of Romantic Sniper Fire
+Lyrics Meaning: The Agony of Waiting for a Move

 So if you’re lonely, you know I’m here waiting for you